-- The definition of public records in the PRA includes most documents generated or used by the government.2
+- The definition of public records in the PRA includes most documents generated or used by the government.

 II.
 Agencies and documents governed by the Act

-- State: All state agencies except legislative and judicial agencies.3
+- All state agencies except legislative and judicial agencies.

 - Courts and court administrative bodies (such as the Judicial Council and the Administrative Office of the Courts) are not subject to the PRA.
 Access to court records is governed by constitutional and common law principles established by case law, by the California Rules of Court, and by separate statutes governing certain court records.

-- State legislative records not available under PRA.
-There is a separate statute that governs records of the Legislature (the Legislative Open Records Act).4
+- State legislative records not available under the PRA.
+There is a separate statute that governs records of the Legislature (the Legislative Open Records Act).

-- Local: All local agencies, including school districts and any board or commission of a city, county, municipal corporation or other political subdivision.5
+- All local agencies, including school districts and any board or commission of a city, county, municipal corporation or other political subdivision.

 - Note: If a public body is subject to the Brown Act, it is also subject to the PRA.

-- Proposition 59: The coverage of Proposition 59 (Article I, section 3(b) of the California Constitution) appears to be broader than that of the PRA.
-Specifically, courts and court administrative bodies may be subject to a constitutional right of access under Proposition 59.6
+The coverage of Proposition 59 (Article I, section 3(b) of the California Constitution) appears to have broader applicability than the PRA.
+Specifically, courts and court administrative bodies may be subject to a constitutional right of access under Proposition 59.

 III.
 What are public records?

-- Containing information relating to the conduct of the public’s business.
+B. Containing information relating to the conduct of the public’s business

-- Includes the names of public employees, 11 although it may not include home addresses and phone numbers of state employees.
-12 Note, however, that access to names of public officials and employees is increasingly disputed.
-Seeking access to names of pubic employees who are the subjects of investigations or controversies may be justified.
-13 However, as a practical matter, you will probably get more information sooner if you agree that the names of such employees can be withheld.
+- Includes the names of public employees, although it may not include home addresses and phone numbers of state employees.
+Note, however, that access to names of public officials and employees is increasingly disputed.
+Seeking access to names of public employees who are the subjects of investigations or controversies may be justified.
+However, as a practical matter, you will probably get more information sooner if you agree that the names of such employees can be withheld.